wyeworks/blog/source/_posts/2016-01-26-upgrading-to-ruby-on-rails-5-0.markdown

   description:
 ---

+**Edit: In this post we're upgrading an application to Rails 5.0.0.beta1.1 and [Rails 5.0.0.beta2 is now already released](http://weblog.rubyonrails.org/).
+Throughout this post we show some patches we needed to apply to Rails to get our application working.
+Those patches are now included as part of Rails 5.0.0.beta2.
+We still consider this post worth reading to get an interesting view of how to upgrade your applications to newer versions of Rails and betas in particular.**

 In this post, we’re going to upgrade a Rails 4.2.5 application to Rails 5.0.0.beta1.1.
 If we didn’t already have that version, we would have to first upgrade to Rails 4.2.5 and clean up the possible warnings generated before continuing.
 A good test suite is recommended - our application has them - but if we didn’t have them, it would be good to have the ability to add a few automated tests that lend us some confidence before jumping into the new Rails 5.
 Not doing so would confront us with too many risks.

 What's the first thing one does when upgrading a Rails application?
 Personally, the first thing I try to do is become well-informed regarding the changes the new application includes.
 To do this, I generally look at the Rails upgrade guide - in our case [Upgrading from Rails 4.2 to Rails 5.0](http://edgeguides.rubyonrails.org/upgrading_ruby_on_rails.html#upgrading-from-rails-4-2-to-rails-5-0) - and I take a look at the CHANGELOG.md file for each one of Rails’ different frameworks.
 In my case, given that I form part of the Rails core team, I follow its development rather closely, which makes it a bit easier for me to stay on top of everything.
 At any rate, following the upgrade guide and taking a look at the CHANGELOGs should be sufficient, although if you’re interested in seeing what’s currently happening, you can follow the [day-to-day changes](https://github.com/rails/rails/commits) that are introduced in Rails.